6 - The Keyboard

 opt/alt+y unlocks the y-axis, then resizes the view to as near to 1:1 as it can get, and then resizes the view on the y-axis to a series of preset common Aspect Ratios which are indicated in the Area Tools dialog status line.

-For all three y
+For all five y

 actions, keep in mind they resize the view

 the image itself.
 If you want the image itself to be rescaled to the view, use C